 I knew I needed to make changes but had no idea where or how to start

 Someone asked me how I knew it was time to change my life.
 My answer: I waited until the part of me that remembered I had dreams that had been pushed aside, had run out of patience.
 I’ve fondly termed that experience as my “midlife upheaval”.
-And I say fondly because that distress call from my subconscious finally shook me awake to the truth my life; the status quo was no longer working.
+And I say fondly because that distress call from my subconscious finally shook me awake to the truth of my life – the status quo was no longer working.

 Even when it became clear something had to change, I truly didn’t know what or how.
 I felt stuck.
 If you are also feeling the desire to make a change, but have no idea where to start, I hope my story (and other’s you’ll find on this midlife blog), will inspire you to continue on your own path to change.